html5rocks/updates.html5rocks.com.new/_posts/2015-03-12-push-notifications-on-the-open-web.md

 * In Chrome 42 the PushSubscription object had a subscriptionId variable on it.
 In Chrome 44+, the subscriptionId (a.k.a the GCM registration ID), is appended to the PushSubscription.endpoint.
-In Chrome 44 a warning is shown but subscriptionId is still in the PushSubscription object and in Chrome 45 the subscriptionId varaible will be removed.
+In Chrome 44 a warning is shown but subscriptionId is still in the PushSubscription object and in Chrome 45 the subscriptionId variable will be removed.

 ## Shouldn't we be using the Permissions API?